FranjeGueje/AcestreamDeck/README.md

 These tools are:

 - AceStream engine --> service that uploads/downloads acestream content.
-- acestream-launcher --> python library that automates the process.
 - <ins>an external</ins> Media Player --> it is necessary to have a media-player that runs video-stream (for example mpv or vlc).
 - acestreamDeck.sh --> script that merges all of the above.